ayanworks/polygon-did-registry-contract/README.md

 * getDID(address) : The method getDID helps, the DID controller to resolve the DID document.

-* transferOwnership(address) : The method transferOwnership, helps in transferring the owwnership of contract to a new owner.
+* transferOwnership(address) : The method transferOwnership, helps in transferring the ownership of contract to a new owner.
 Only the current owner can access this function.

 * getOwner() : the method getOwner helps one to fetch the current owner of the contract.